Shopify/polaris/UNRELEASED.md

 - Fixed Stack Item proportion when shrinking ([#2319](https://github.com/Shopify/polaris-react/pull/2319))
 - Fixed `RangeSlider` focus state style issues ([#1926](https://github.com/Shopify/polaris-react/pull/1926))
 - Ensure passing `{key: undefined}` into i18n will throw a runtime error in the same way as not passing in the key at all (this was ensured through type-checking at the TypeScript level but people could force through with casting to `any`) ([#2598](https://github.com/Shopify/polaris-react/pull/2598))
+- Ensure the normalizedValue within `TextField` is a string (this was already ensured through type-checking at the TypeScript level, but people could force through with casting to `any`, which caused problems) ([#2598](https://github.com/Shopify/polaris-react/pull/2598))

 ### Documentation